TI-Toolkit/tokens-wiki/tokens/getDtStr(.md

 # `getDtStr(`

 ## Description
-Returns a string of the current date in the format specified by integer, where:
+Returns a string of the current date in the format specified by `integer`, where:
 1 = M/D/Y2 = D/M/Y3 = Y/M/D